Skip to main content

 Can I transit through Schengen without a visa?

-If you're just transiting through a Schengen airport (not leaving the international zone), you may not need a visa.
+If you are just transiting through a Schengen airport (not leaving the international zone), you may not need a visa.
 However, citizens of some countries need an Airport Transit Visa (ATV) even for airside transit.
 Check specific requirements for your nationality.

 What if I have a Schengen residence permit?

-If you hold a valid residence permit from any Schengen country, you don't need a Schengen visa.
+If you hold a valid residence permit from any Schengen country, you do not need a Schengen visa.
 You can travel throughout the Schengen Area using your residence permit and passport.

 Last updated: